-Join Louise Forster and Judith Hatton this week on Chorus Voices as they explore how Water Wise gardening benefits individuals, communities and the environment in Western Australia.
+Join Louise Forster and Judith Hatton on Chorus Voices as they explore how Water Wise gardening benefits individuals, communities and the environment in Western Australia.
 Find out how Water Wise works and how to start your very own beautiful Water Wise garden.

 Water Wise at Chorus [0:00]

 Disclaimer: Chorus no longer provides a specialised Water Wise gardening service.
 Read below and listen to the podcast for some great advice on how to start and maintain your own Water Wise garden.